AIA B101 explained for ARE 5.0

 Exam tip

 When an ARE question asks about the architect’s obligations to the owner, check whether it involves basic services (covered by B101) or construction administration conduct (governed by A201).
-Many questions test whether candidates understand where one document ends and the other begins.
+Many questions test whether candidates understand where one document ends and the other begins — and that A201 is part of the Owner–Contractor agreement, not the Owner–Architect agreement.

 How B101 relates to other AIA contracts

 B101 works alongside A101 (Owner-Contractor Agreement) and A201 (General Conditions).
 Together these three documents form the core of the AIA contract system.
-B101 references A201 directly — meaning the architect’s construction administration duties described in B101 are governed by the rules set out in A201.
-Understanding how these documents interact is one of the most important skills tested across PcM, PjM, and CE.
+B101 references A201 for construction administration duties — meaning the procedures governing how the architect administers the construction contract are set out in A201.
+However, A201 is not part of the Owner–Architect agreement — it is part of the Owner–Contractor agreement.
+Understanding this distinction is one of the most important and most tested concepts across PcM, PjM, and CE.